Last Updated on October 3, 2023 by Louise Carter

 Foods high in tryptophan promote restfulness by releasing sleep-inducing hormones like melatonin and serotonin.
 Turkey, dark leafy greens, and milk are high in tryptophan.

 Eat fish because Omega-3 fatty acids reduce stress hormones released during REM sleep.
 If you consume carbohydrates in the evening, exchange simple carbs for complex carbs.

-If you want a quick snack in the late evening, some almonds or a medium-sized banana will be beneficial, especially if followed by a cup of chamomile tea.
+If you want a quick snack in the late evening, some almonds or a medium-sized banana will be beneficial.

 What Causes Bad Dreams At Night?